OctopusDeploy/People/Product.md

 ### I am recognised for my communication skills

 - I am an information honey bee, helping all the teams at Octopus connect the dots
-- I communicate clearly, in the best places, at the best times.
+- I communicate clearly, in the right places, at the right times.
 That probably means I communicate a _lot_!
 - I am passionate and persuasive when discussing product direction
 - I help the marketing team to tell a compelling story

 ### I play a key role in delivering software that users love

 - I am influential in shaping pitches which progress the product in a direction which aligns with company strategy
+- I help the development team to understand the level of polish required in different areas: i.e. minimal/viable/complete/lovable
+- I am decisive, but always willing to listen.
+I have strong opinions, weakly held.
 - I am valued by development teams, and help to deliver a higher quality product